Centers of Gravity Calculator

 Assess service levels

-• Check option "distance based customer coloring" under Map settings below map.
-Customers beyond acceptable lead time distance (set under Parameters & Constraints - subsection Service level) become black.
+• Check option "distance based customer coloring" under section Map settings below map.
+Customers beyond acceptable lead time distance (set in section Parameters & Constraints - Service level) become black.
 Based on this map you may decide to add/relocate warehouses.
 Or accept that some customers will have a longer lead time - which is probably already the case in reality.
 A few far-away customers should not be driving your supply chain network design!

-• Check option "Improve service level" under section Parameters & Constraints - subsection Service level and rerun.
+• Check option "Improve service level" in section Parameters & Constraints - Service level and rerun.
 Service level will be improved at the expense of increased transport costs.

 Run sensitivity analyses

-• Go to section Parameters & constraints - subsection Sensitivity analysis.
+• Go to section Parameters & constraints - Sensitivity analysis.

 • Check option "Randomize each demand quantity" and rerun.
 Each customer demand temporarily changes between −X% and +X%.
 See how it affects Center of Gravity locations.